‘The Young And The Restless’ Recap For Thursday, August 2: Devon Places All Blame On Lily!

 Lily (Christel Khalil) did not remember running the red light.
 Initially, Cane (Daniel Goddard) tried to insinuate that Shauna (Camryn Munn) made up her accusation that Lily caused the accident.
 However, Devon (Bryton James) stood by the teen.
 Charlie (Noah Alexander Gerry) also admitted that Shauna was telling the truth.

 Devon asked why nobody spoke up before, and Cane admitted that he asked them to keep it quiet.
 Both Devon and Lily couldn’t believe Cane did such a thing to the teens.
-Phyllis (Gina Tognoni) chimed in, furious, at both Cane and Lily and told them that they never even cared about Hilary.
-Lily felt worried that Devon would never forgive her, and he agreed that he probably never would be able to.
+Phyllis (Gina Tognoni) chimed in, furious at both Cane and Lily, and told them that they never even cared about Hilary.
+Lily felt worried that Devon would never forgive her, and he agreed that he wouldn’t probably never be able to.

 Neil (Kristoff St. John) attempted to keep the peace and warned everybody to be careful what they said.
 Lily begged Devon to speak to her alone, and eventually, the room cleared out and they had time to talk.
 Lily asked for his forgiveness, but Devon said Lily hated Hilary.
 Ultimately, Devon blamed Lily for the fact that he no longer has a family of his own.